What can I do with my scan?

 You can even add reference images or screenshots using the “Photos” tab.

-PLEASE NOTE: The annotations and notes you place on a scan are not uploaded with the scan and will not show up in your CAD file.
-They are for your reference.
+Please note: The annotations and notes you place on a scan are not uploaded with the scan and will not show up in your CAD file.
+They are for your reference only.